(NNAS Bronze Level Award)

 Gaining this award does not qualify participants to teach or lead, but it recognises the skill level the participant can navigate.

 Minimum Group Size: One - Maximum Group Size: Eight

 Assumes: No previous knowledge

-Cost: Course and Assessment £115.00pp payable in advance of the course start date.
+Cost: Course and Assessment £130.00 per person, payable 2 days before the course starts.
 The course will not be confirmed until paid for.
 (If you prefer a private course for yourself or with a group of friends, let me know when booking.)

-Cancellation of course.
-If you (the participant) cancel the course, a cancellation fee of £55 pp will be deducted from the payment.
+Course Cancellation If you (the participant) cancel the course, a cancellation fee of £70.00 pp will be deducted from the payment.

-If Pentland Outdoor cancels the course, then you will get full payment of the monies returned.
+If Pentland Outdoor cancels the course, you will get full payment of the returned monies.